 Do not take a camera

-10. How to choose according to your travel plan
+Which one to choose according to your travel plan

 If you have enough time during your trip to Rome, my advice is to visit both sites as they are very different spaces that will surprise you both for their history and their aesthetics.
 Otherwise, it might be a good idea to focus on your tastes and look at your travel plan to help you decide.
 Here are some hints!